Creative Commons provides copyright licences to facilitate sharing and reuse of creative content. Learn more about our licences or the CC AU team.

 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) has just released its ScienceImage library under a Creative Commons Attribution license.
-CSIRO has provided permission for anyone to freely use, repost and transform the collection’s 4000+ high definition images and videos.… Read More »
+CSIRO has provided permission for anyone to freely use, repost and transform the collection's 4000+ high definition images and videos.
+The library represents more than six decades worth of environmental,… Read More »

 With the version 4.0 international CC licences having recently been released, it is a good time to review what CC has achieved in the 11 years since the version 1.0 CC licences were published on 16 December 2002.
-In this article published by… Read More »
+In this article published by the online journal The Conversation as part of its Explainer… Read More »